 We shall return to this topic and look at more quotes as we dive deeper into this.
 I hope you enjoyed our brief overview.

 If you find value in this and would like to support us while getting access to bonus content, you can become a patron!
-You can do so by visiting the Patrons page on the website.

 You can also support us on SubscribeStar.